 To become automatic, Allen sais marketers need to develop a dependable predictive model and collect data to identify trends and forecast results.

 For example, in its Adobe Digital Index 2012 Online Shopping Forecast, Adobe predicted that Cyber Monday's online sales would reach $2 billion; hence growing by 18% since 2011.
 Adobe later realized that its estimates were off and announced that Cyber Monday online sales had actually reached $1.98 billion, growing by approximately 17%.

 Allen also encouraged marketers to identify their “guiding star” within the organization and to pinpoint what metric each team member contributes to the company.

 4) Master Targeting

-Every company has target segments; however, Alan says that “drilling down” into the data to identify “micro-segments” and how segments are defined drives higher conversion rates.
+Every company has target segments; however, Allen said that “drilling down” into the data to identify “micro-segments” and how segments are defined drives higher conversion rates.

 5) Stay a Marketer

 No one understands the “blending of the art and the science of marketing” better than marketers.
-So, Alan wrapped up his session by just encouraging marketers to be themselves.
+So, Allen wrapped up his session by just encouraging marketers to be themselves.

 “We know how to apply creativity as business,” Allen said.
 “Don't become a finance person.
 Don't become a data analyst…If you skew to the science side, go work on the creative side.
 You're still a marketer."